phd in switzerland

 In Switzerland, a PhD is usually started immediately after the Masters thesis (at the age of about 25 to 28 years).
 The average age of PhD candidates at the end of the PhD is 31.
 Unlike in the USA, Swiss PhD candidates are expected to start their research project immediately after beginning their PhD, and do not attend classes.
 However, they might have a few advanced lectures, summer schools or PhD programs.

-The duration of the PhD is not standard: usually, it is between 2 and 6 years, depending on the research field.
-A PhD in natural and exact sciences usually takes between 4 and 5 years.
+The duration of the PhD is not standard: usually, it is between 2 and 7 years, depending on the research field, the university and the employment (parttime/fulltime).
+A PhD in natural and exact sciences usually takes about 4 years.
 In economics, for example at the University of St. Gallen, the duration is only 2 years.
-In arts and humanities, a PhD is generally completed in 4 to 6 years.
+In arts and humanities, a PhD is generally completed in 5-7 years.

-PhD candidates are normally hired as Research Assistants/PhD Candidates at a university, though a research position in a company is also possible.
-The salary greatly varies from place to place: from CHF 2000 to more than CHF 6000 per month (see salary section).
+PhD candidates are normally hired as Research Assistants/PhD Candidates at a university.
+The salary greatly varies depending on the university and the research field: from CHF 2000 to more than CHF 6000 per month.
 The salary must be indicated in the employment contract.
-Funding can come from the university, from the Swiss National Science Foundation (SNSF) or from third-party funds and is often a mix of these sources.

 The working conditions vary from institution to institution.
+Some disciplines are organized in PhD programs or doctorate schools.
 It is quite common for PhD candidates to be employed only part-time (e.g., 50 or 60%).
-Sometimes, you can use the whole time of employment for your research, sometimes you have to give lectures or supervise students in addition to your research.
+Sometimes, you can use the whole time of employment for your research, sometimes you have to give lectures or to supervise students in addition to your research.
 This must be specified in the job description (Pflichtenheft, cahier de charge) you are given together with the employment contract.
 If you are employed less than 100%, you are free to do what you want in the remaining time, e.g., you could take on a second job.
 This is quite common in arts and humanities, where PhD candidates often have several jobs.
 In natural sciences, PhD candidates are often expected to work 100% even if they are only employed part-time.
-However, legally, they are free to have a second job.
+However, legally, they are not obliged to work full-time.

 How to proceed?